mstksg/inCode/copy/entries/monad-plus-2.md

 Perfect!
 You can probably quickly verify that all of these solutions are indeed Pythagorean triples.

-I'm not going to put a diagram here because I'm going to have to display 60 branches for `triplesUnder 5` --- but I'm sure by now that you get the picture.
+I'm not going to put a diagram here because I'd to have to display 60 branches for just `triplesUnder 5` --- but I'm sure by now that you get the picture.